 Mix milk of magnesia (MOM) with universal indicator and observe the dramatic rainbow of colors as the antacid dissolves in the simulated stomach acid!
-This is a great demonstration to teach concepts of acids and bases, solubility, $K{\rm sp}$ and "antacid testing" consumer chemistry.
+This is a great demonstration to teach concepts of acids and bases, solubility, $K{\rm sp}$ and the Tyndall effect.